eza-community/eza/README.md

 ### Nix ❄️

-If you already have Nix setup with flake support, you can try out eza with the `nix run` command:
+If you already have Nix setup with flake support, you can try out eza with the `nix` command:

-    nix run github:eza-community/eza
+    nix shell nixpkgs#eza -c eza

-Nix will build eza and run it.
+Nix will build environment for eza and run it.

-If you want to pass arguments this way, use e.g. `nix run github:eza-community/eza -- -ol`.

 # Installation